aneudy1702/cypress-mock-integration-template/README.md

 [![Cypress Tests](https://github.com/aneudy1702/cypress-mock-integration-template/actions/workflows/cypress.yml/badge.svg)](https://github.com/aneudy1702/cypress-mock-integration-template/actions)

 ## Overview
 Welcome to the **Cypress Mock Integration Template** repository!
 This project is designed to help frontend developers simulate backend responses while writing Cypress tests.
-You can either integrate the template manually into your project or use the CLI tool for a one-command setup.
+You can integrate the template manually into your project or use the CLI tool for a one-command setup.

 ## Features
 - **Mock Backend Responses**: Easily mock different backend scenarios such as successful responses, errors, and timeouts using `cy.intercept()`.
 - **Automated Testing Setup**: Quickly set up Cypress with a GitHub Actions workflow, reporting, and folder structure.
-- **Manual or CLI Installation**: Choose between copying the configurations manually or running a single CLI command to get everything set up in seconds.
+- **Manual or CLI Installation**: You can choose between copying the configurations manually or running a single CLI command to set everything up in seconds.

 ## Getting Started